Hwasa thene vthemeda husath ieftha howath ieftha oppa sinne werf set, sa skel hi thes wachtia, hwetsa hi deth.

 Old Frisian Law

-Ubi societas, ibi ius ‘wherever there is society, there is law’, and this maxim also applied for Frisia.
+Ubi societas, ibi ius ('where society is, is law'), and this maxim also applied to Frisia, even if it lacked state institutions.
 During the thirteenth and fourteenth centuries, delegates from the Seven Sealands declared new laws once a year on the first Tuesday after Pentecost.
-It was a somewhat imaginative event and happened in open air at the gathering of the thing (also called ðing, þing, ting, or ding) named Upstalsboom, near the present-day town of Aurich in the region of Ostfriesland.
-It is too detailed to explain at this place how justice was being done and how it was organized exactly in each republic.
-Important is to know it was done by appointed local, more or less rotating ‘judges’, and not under the authority of a count or ‘government’ otherwise.
-As said, there was no government.
-There was simply no higher authority at all.
-This loose federation of republics was a society where formal feud law was applicable.
-A law practice to regulate violence.
-Read our post Treaty of the Upstalsboom: why solidarity is not the core of a collective, and learn more about this NATO-like league avant la lettre.
+It was a somewhat imaginative event and took place in the open air at the gathering of the thing –also called ðing, þing, ting, or ding– named Upstalsboom, near the present-day town of Aurich in the region of Ostfriesland.
+Check our blog post The Treaty of the Upstalsboom.
+Why solidarity is not the core of a collective, and learn more about this NATO-like league avant la lettre.

 Dealing with foreigners

 The Old Frisian word for foreigner was vthemeda, and is very similar to the present Dutch word uitheems.
-This means ‘out of heem’ where hemeda or heem stands for residence.
+This means 'out of heem' where hemeda or heem stands for home or residence.
 Compare the Mid-Frisian word hiem or the English home.
-Many current town and village names in the Netherlands still have the extension –heem, or a corruption thereof.
-The part vt or ut means ‘out’.
-So, an vthemeda is someone from ‘outside the residence’, to be understood as a designated area of land.
+Many current town and village names in the Netherlands still have the extension -heem, or a corruption thereof.
+The part vt or ut means 'out'.
+So, an vthemeda is someone from 'outside the residence', to be understood as a designated area of land.

 (1) The first observation is an obvious one.
 Foreigners could cause damage (too), and this was apparently such a relevant issue that it was regulated by law.